Talon Zipper: Talon becomes new company name

 In 1937 Lewis Walker died, leaving the Hookless Fastener Company to his sons.
 The business name was changed to Talon, referring to the claws, or talons, of birds of prey, such as eagles.

 Talon flourished, and in 1940 the company had 6,700 employees – 4,200 in Meadville, 1,000 in nearby Erie, Pennsylvania, and 1,500 in other locations.
 Profits for the year were five million dollars.
 During World War II Talon received military contracts for zippers, plus parts for weapons, and for hypodermic needles.

 In the decades immediately after the war Talon had such a need for trained tool and die makers that they started their own apprenticeship program, training approximately 50 apprentices at a time.
 The program led to Meadville becoming known as Tool City USA, for between 1945 and 1960 six former Talon apprentices started their own local tool making business.
 In 2003 there were more than 130 tooling and machine shops in Crawford County, where Meadville is the county seat.

 In 1960 the Talon Zephyr, a zipper with a nylon filament coil construction, was introduced.
 It was half as wide as their smallest metal fastener, and was more flexible.
 By 1962 the Zephyr represented one-third of Talon’s 500 million unit sales.
 Talon acquired the Universal Button Company and began producing metal buttons, hooks and eyes, and snaps, though zippers continued to make up 80 percent of Talon’s sales.

 Over time foreign competition eroded Talon’s profits.
 By the late 1970s the company's Meadville workforce had fallen to 500, and in 1991 there were only about 150 Meadville employees.
 To reduce costs plants were opened in North and South Carolina.
 Talon left Meadville, Pennsylvania in 1994.

 United States manufacturing ends

 In 1998 Talon became associated with Grupo Industrial Cierres Ideal, a Mexican conglomerate, and all United States manufacturing plants were closed.
 In 2001 Tag-It Pacific Inc founded by Harold and Colin Dyne Father and Son purchased the Talon brand name, and in 2007 the business changed its name to Talon International.

 Talon International now headed by Colin Dyne CEO expanded the business Manufacturing to Asia and became a global supplier focusing initially on the Brass formed wire Jean Zipper.

-Today Talon is a leader in the manufacturing of all types of closed and open end Zippers including holding numerous attachments patents.
+Today Talon manufactures many types of closed and open end Zippers and holds numerous attachments patents.